CutbackTG/pastimez/README.md

 **Acknowledgements**

 Guidance: Special thanks to The Code Institute for their support in helping me build and refine this first project.
+Google for developing a fantastic range of API's for new developers to learn and all the guidance available on their website.

 # Code: